isaacjaynes/isaacjaynes.github.io/AboutMe.md

 I was born in Boise, Idaho, USA on April 29th 1999.
-I have Canadian citizenship through my father, who is half-canadian, as his mother is Canadian.
+I have Canadian citizenship through my father.

 I moved with my dad, step mother, and sister to Marina, California, USA when I was 10 years old.